bridge-docs/bridgedocs/docs/user-guide/Profile.md

     > ![Home page with navigation bar highlighted](./images/home.png "Home Page with Nav Bar")

 2. Select your icon on the bottom of the navigation bar.
-The navigation bar can be either collapsed or expanded.

     > ![Profile icon](./images/profileIcon.png "Profile icon")

 ## Accessing Someone Else’s Profile

-1. When you see a listing of other clinicians, whether it be through the search feature on the upper right of the website, on the list of connections, or on a profile, simply click on the user’s icon to be moved to their profile.
-This will allow you to refer, connect, view their information, among other features.
+1. When you see a listing of other clinicians, (i.e "Connection Requests" on Dashboard, Connections tab, or Search tab), simply click on the user’s icon to be moved to their profile.
+This will allow you to view the clinician's information and potentially connect, refer, or message that clinician among other features.

 ## Editing Your Profile